-Last mile delivery services remain one of the most expensive parts of retail logistics, but also have the most visible impact on the customer journey and consumer satisfaction.
+Last mile delivery services are costly and complicated aspects of retail logistics, but also have the most visible impact on the customer journey and consumer satisfaction.

-As consumers turn to ecommerce for more and more of their shopping needs, last mile delivery causes more trouble in urban areas around the globe.
-Increasing parcel volumes means an increase in delivery vans entering cities, and adds to an already staggering array of logistical and environmental nightmares.
+As consumers turn to ecommerce for more and more of their shopping needs, last mile delivery causes trouble in urban areas around the globe.
+Increasing parcel volumes means an increase in delivery vans entering cities and adds to an already staggering array of logistical and environmental nightmares.

 Table of Contents